spryker/spryker-docs/docs/paas-plus/dev/platform-as-a-service-plus.md

 3. Deployment: Deploys to your specific AWS environment.

-## Spryker Upgrader service
+## Spryker Upgrader Service

-The upgrader service provides automated upgrades for your Spryker application:
+The upgrader service provides automated upgrades for your application as follows:
 - Scheduled once per week.
-- Upgrades for minor and patches are automatically prepared in the form of a pull request (PR) created in your connected Git repository.
+- Upgrades for minor and patches are automatically prepared in the form of pull requests in your connected Git repository.
 - Code changes, like deprecations, are automatically applied.
-- If major releases are available, a PR contains a link to instructions for manual upgrade.
+- If major releases are available, PRs contain links to instructions for manual upgrades.
-- Customers shall review and perform end to end testing for each prepared PR, before applying suggested changes.

 ## Support for Spryker CI